Temporal-Logic-Based Reward Shaping for Continuing Reinforcement Learning Tasks: Experiments

 Figure~\ref{fig:cas} reports the learning curves when the formula is perfect, i.e., trash only appears in the kitchen.
 While shielding performs well from the beginning, shaping quickly catches up, and both learn significantly faster than the baseline.
 Figure~\ref{fig:cas_wrong} reports the results in the second case where there are unexpected rewards outside of the specified region.
 Shielding gets a head-start by blocking actions away from the region, but it fails to discover the unexpected reward outside the region.
 Shaping performs better than the baseline at the beginning and converges to a better policy that sweeps in the corridor too.

 \paragraph{Always keep human visible} Consider the scenario described in Examples 1-3.
 At every time step, there is a $0.2$ probability that the current position of the human needs cleaning.
 There is also a $0.2$ probability that a dirty cell becomes clean by itself with every step.
-The human moves randomly between the corridor and the top left room and has a speed of 1 cell per step. $\Phi$ is constructed as described in Example 3.
+The human moves randomly between the corridor and the top left room and has a speed of 1 cell per step.
+The state space includes the current location of the human if the human is visible. $\Phi$ is constructed as described in Example 3.
 When the human is invisible to the robot, the winning region is unknown, and $d(s,a)$ is set to $-6$.

 Figure~\ref{fig:cas_person} shows the results when the human is the only source of trash appearance.
 Shielding outperforms shaping and the baseline by forcing the agent to always follow the human.
 The learning curves of shaping and baseline methods do not converge to the optimal average reward because softmax action selection is used throughout learning.
 The exploratory actions can lose sight of the human, which is very costly in this task.
-Figure~\ref{fig:cas_person_wrong} shows the results when each cell in the corridor is assigned a frequency between $1/20$ and $1/10$ to require cleaning besides the cell that the human occupies at each step.
-In this case, the optimal policy is to not follow the human into the top left room and to always sweep in the corridor.
-As Figure~\ref{fig:cas_person_wrong} shows, the shielding method fails to learn the optimal policy because it is forced to strictly follow the human and misses the reward of staying the corridor; the shaping method is resilient to the imperfect advice while still using it to outperform the baseline initially.